Driveclub: Gameplay

 Driveclub is a racing game in which players compete in races around the world in several different game modes.
 A major focus of the game is the club aspect.
 Players may join a club or create their own and will compete against other clubs to ultimately see whose club is the best.
 Clubs consist of up to six players.
 Players complete challenges together representing their club and earn fame and XP.
 The player earns fame by driving well and completing challenges.
 Fame determines the player's level as well as the club level.
 As the player levels up, they automatically unlock items, such as new vehicles, accolades, or colour schemes.
 Every team member's action contributes to the club's overall success.

-The game's tracks and environments are inspired by actual places in diverse regions throughout the globe, such as Norway and India.
+The game's tracks and environments are inspired by actual places in diverse regions throughout the globe, such as Norway and India (Tamil Nadu).
 Driveclub features dynamic weather system such as rain and snowfall and a day-night cycle.
 Each rain drop has realistic behaviour.

 There are three main game modes in Driveclub; tour, single event and multiplayer.
 Tour is a campaign mode where single-player events set in various locations can be played using the allocated cars.
 A set of objectives are present and can be tackled during the events.
 In the single event game mode, players choose what event they would like to play (drift, sprint, race or time trial) and have the freedom to select the location, weather and other options.
 The multiplayer game mode revolves around competition and co-operation with real life players.
 Players can complete challenges with social leaderboards, play with clubs, and play online races.
 There are a total of 50 cars available initially, as well as over 60 more cars that can be downloaded from the PlayStation Store for free or with a charge.
 The cars are split into five categories based on their in-game stats: hot hatch, sports, performance, super and hyper.
 Each car can be customized with paintjobs and stickers.